I'm Aimée Larum,

 Maybe this feels like a small exhale, or a gentle kind of recognition.
 If something here feels familiar, or lands in a way that matters, you're so welcome to reach out.
 We can meet this version of you with grace and kindness, while we explore how you came to be here, and where you’d like to be.

-Feel welcome to head over to our FAQ, our booking link, or reach out for us to schedule a brief intake call, to see if we are the right fit.
+Feel welcome to head over to our FAQ, our booking links for telehealth and face-to-face appointments, or reach out for us to schedule a brief intake call, to see if we are the right fit.

 With kindness always,